ggcarrots/django-carrots/source/python_quickstart.rst

 Comparisons:  true or false?
 ----------------------------

-The first element which we have not mentioned yet, are comparisons.
-For numbers they act exactly like during the math lessons:
+Let us now talk about comparisons.
+Let's look at how they behave in a short math lesson:

     >>> 2 > 1
     True